 horns, clipping and dressing of hair and trimming of hooves.

-Criticizing or interfering with the judge, show management or other exhibitors
+interfering with the judge, show management or other exhibitors while in the

-In keeping with the basic philosophy of The Purebred Dairy Cattle Association,
+the basic philosophy of The Purebred Dairy Cattle Association, ethics are an

-ethics are an individual responsibility of the owner of each animal shown.
+individual responsibility of the owner of each animal shown.
+Violations of this

-Violations of this code are subject to the disciplinary of the appropriate dairy
+code are subject to the disciplinary of the appropriate dairy breed association.